US adds a surprisingly strong 517,000 jobs despite Fed hikes

 Friday’s government report added to the picture of a resilient labor market, with low unemployment, relatively few layoffs and many job openings even as most economists foresee a recession nearing.
 Though good for workers, employers’ steady demand for labor has also helped accelerate wage growth and contributed to high inflation.

-January’s job growth, which far exceeded December’s 269,000 gain, could raise doubts about whether inflation pressures will ease further in the months ahead.
+“This is a labor market on heat,’’ said Seema Shah, chief global strategist at Principal Asset Management.
+It would be difficult, she suggested, “to see the Fed stop raising rates and entertain ideas of rate cuts when there is such explosive economic news coming in.”

+The proportion of adults who either had a job or were looking for one — the so-called labor force participation rate — stayed at 62.4%, well below pre-pandemic levels.

+January's job growth far exceeded December's 260,000 total and extended a streak of substantial gains that raised concerns at the Fed about inflation pressures.
 The Fed has raised its key rate eight times since March to try to contain inflation, which hit a four-decade high last year but has slowed since then.

 Companies are still seeking more workers and are hanging tightly onto the ones they have.
 Putting aside some high-profile layoffs at big tech companies like Microsoft, Google, Amazon and others, most workers are enjoying an unusual level of job security even at a time when many economists foresee a recession approaching.

-Note: This story has been corrected to show that the labor force participation rate was unchanged in January and did not rise.